 The most sensitive endpoints identified for effects of carbon tetrachloride by oral exposure relate to liver toxicity in the subchronic corn oil gavage studies of Bruckner et al. (1986) in rats and Condie et al. (1986) in mice.
 The Bruckner et al. (1986) study identified serum enzyme changes and liver histopathology as the most sensitive endpoints for carbon tetrachloride.
 Serum SDH was the most sensitive serum chemistry endpoint and was considered a marker of histopathologic changes.
 Another target of carbon tetrachloride toxicity following oral exposure considered in the selection of the critical effect was the developing organism.

 Studies in experimental animals found that relatively high doses of carbon tetrachloride during gestation can produce prenatal loss; these doses also produced overt toxic effects in the dams.
-Carbon tetrachloride doses associated with liver toxicity were much lower than those associated with developmental toxicity.
+Carbon tetrachloride doses associated with liver toxicity were lower than those associated with developmental toxicity.

-BMD modeling methods were used to calculate the POD for deriving the RfD by estimating the effective dose at a specified level of response (BMD_x) and its 95% lower bound (BMDL_x) for liver enzyme changes.
-An increase in SDH activity two times the control mean was used as the BMR.
-All of the models for continuous data in U.S. EPA's BMDS (version 1.4.1) (U.S. EPA, 2007) were fit to the 10-week SDH data.
-The power model, which provided the best fit to the data, estimated a BMD{2x} of 7.32 mg/kg-day and a BMDL{2x} of 5.46 mg/kg-day.
+BMD modeling methods were used to calculate the POD for deriving the RfD by estimating the effective dose at a specified level of response (BMDx) and its 95% lower bound $(BMDL_x)$ for liver enzyme changes.
+An increase in SDH activity 2 times the control mean was used as the BMR.
+All of the models for continuous data in U.S. EPA's BMDS (version 1.4.1) (U.S. EPA, 2007b) were fit to the 10- and 12-week SDH data.
+None of the models for continuous data in BMDS provided an adequate fit of the 12-week SDH data.
+The power model, which provided the best fit to the data, estimated a BMD2X of 7.32 mg/kg-day and a BMDL2X of 5.46 mg/kg-day.

-Liver lesion incidence data from the Bruckner et al. (1986) study in rats and the Condie et al. (1986) study in mice do not provide adequate information in the response region of concern (i.e., 10% increase in extra risk over controls) to warrant BMD modeling of these endpoints (U.S. EPA, 2000c).
-The NOAEL of 1 and LOAEL of 10-12 mg/kg-day in these studies do, however, support the BMD{2X} of 7.32 mg/kg-day and the BMDL{2X} of 5.46 mg/kg-day estimated from the increase in serum SDH observed in the Bruckner et al. (1986) study.
+Liver lesion incidence data from the Bruckner et al. (1986) study in rats and the Condie et al. (1986) study in mice do not provide adequate information in the response region of concern (i.e., 10% increase in extra risk over controls) to allow for BMD modeling of these endpoints (U.S. EPA, 2000c).
+The NOAEL of 1 and LOAEL of 10-12 mg/kg-day in these studies do, however, support the BMD2x of 7.32 mg/kg-day and the BMDL2x of 5.46 mg/kg-day estimated from the increase in serum SDH observed in the Bruckner et al. (1986) study.